BriskenFinancials/use-case-template/cards/UC10000426-A-01-obtain-access-to-a-self-guided-demo-environment-for-sap-mbc.md

 # Obtain access to a self-guided demo environment for SAP MBC

-Request access to the self-guided demo environment from the sap mbc team.
+This activity leads into the next step: 'Review product brochures, FAQs, and recorded demo videos'.
+Request access to the self-guided demo environment from the SAP MBC team.
 Review the access credentials with the customer, ensuring they include instructions for navigating the environment.
-You will be able to confidently Request access to the self-guided demo environment from the sap mbc team

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-A-01-top.png)